Disability Discrimination Complaint Procedure

 II.
 Policy Statement

-This procedure assists the college in carrying out its responsibilities in administering and enforcing applicable federal and state laws and university policies related to nondiscrimination on the basis of disability and investigation of complaints.
+This procedure assists the college in carrying out its responsibilities in administering and enforcing applicable federal and state laws and college policies related to nondiscrimination on the basis of disability and investigation of complaints.
 Any student who feels he or she is the victim of discrimination on the basis of disability, should follow the complaint procedures outlined below.
 The college reserves the right to investigate any allegation of discrimination based on disability.
+These procedures can be found on the Dean of Students website.

 No agent, employee or student of the college may harass, coerce, intimidate, or discriminate against an individual who has filed a complaint or participated in a complaint resolution process.
 Charges of retaliation will be treated as separate and distinct from the original charges and allegations, and will be investigated by the college.